rmbordonali/rmbordonali/Project_1/Project_1_README.md

-### Project Description
+### Project Description:
 This project uses Python to create various plots for the purpose of analyzing time series data.
-For example, daily mean water level data for Toronto (1960-2024) was used when creating this project, as well as drone audio data.
+Daily mean water level data for Toronto (1960-2024) was used when creating this project, as well as drone audio data.

-### Code Summary
+### Code Summary:
 - Linearly detrending data
 - Normalizing data
 - Shifting data to zero mean